pacellif/YnS---KK-Analysis/README.md

 ### Download the data

 Since the .root files overcome the maximum size for the upload on GitHub, I stored a sample of 10 files in a [CERNBox repository](https://cernbox.cern.ch/s/n8MQnt0WiJF8zGC) (about 190 MB each).
+To check all the features of the framework, it is recommended to download __at least__ 2 or 3 files.
 They must be downloaded and unzipped in the specific directory `data`, already included with the git repository.
 In this directory, a file named `Y2SPhiRun2List.txt` is present.